brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-01-the-open-source-paradigm.md

----
-layout: post
-title: The Open Source Paradigm
+# The Open Source Paradigm
----

 We've been hitting on Linux HOW TO's for quite some time now.
 Starting from the <a href="/2008/open-source-revolution/">Open Source Revolution</a> to <a href="/2008/ready-for-lamp/">LAMP</a> and <a href="/2008/choice-of-linux-distros/">choosing a Linux distro</a> to <a href="/2008/terminal-based-installation/">understanding the terminal</a>, we've brushed up a lot of Linux related methodologies.
 It's time now to have an analytical look at the Linux platform .
 To keep it more generic, I would prefer naming it - the Open Source paradigm.